 ALL ABOUT MANTUA

 Mantua was built on parkland in the 1960’s.
 The builder did not tear down many trees or change any of the natural landscape, so there are still large oak trees and hills and streams running naturally through the neighborhood.
 The neighborhood is made up of several legal subdivisions: Mantua, Mantua Hills, Ridgelea Woods, Ridgelea Estates, Langhorne Acres, Sunny Hills, Skybrook, Stockbridge, and Westchester.
-People are drawn to the the neighborhood’s convenient location just outside the beltway at the Rte 50 AND the Rte 236 exits.
+People are drawn to the the neighborhood’s excellent schools and convenient location just outside the beltway at the Rte 50 AND the Rte 236 exits.
 There are several commuting options for people traveling downtown during rush hour: I-66, Rte 50, Rte 29, I-395.
-There is a commuter bus that goes to the State Department and a lot of Mantuans use the metro to get to their jobs downtown.

 HOUSING MARKET